Best pubs with outdoor seating opening from April 12th

 Contact: 07535 779229

 Watch the world go by from the picnic benches outside The Camel on Sugar Loaf Walk.
 Debbie, the landlady, is a local favourite, hosting great beer tasting evenings and party nights.
-Get there for lunchtime to catch the summer sun.
+Should the weather turn, there’s even an awning to shelter those in the cosy walled side garden so you don’t get raindrops on your pie and mash.

 Find The Camel at 277 Globe Road, E2 OJD.